 D-Tech also supplied and installed three of their Enterprise thermal imaging people counters working back to the application at the library help desk.
 The architect gave their input on how and where these were positioned to maintain the integrity of the building.

 Cabling also demanded extra care and attention and the special vaulted ceilings on the lower ground floor made locating the cables especially demanding: “We particularly appreciated the help given by the architects and the building contractors in ensuring that cabling routes gave us good access to our equipment.
 It was a pleasure to work with them” said Tim Pond, Business Development Manager, D-Tech.

-D-Tech installed two SelfCheck ‘Diamond’ units with payments and language choices and furniture to handle returns; two staff pads working and integrated with SirsiDynix Horizon and with a good functionality of stack reading and finally D-Tech’s new Plexi gates with gate tracking.
+D-Tech installed two SelfCheck ‘Diamond’ units with payments and language choices and furniture to handle returns; two staff pads working and integrated with SirsiDynix Horizon and with a good functionality of stack reading and finally D-Tech’s new Plexi gates with library security gate tracking.